rocco/rocco.github.io/_source/about/index.md

 banner: roccocam.jpg
 ---

-Hi, I am Rocco Georgi.
-This is my portfolio page listing some of my educational and professional background along with skills and milestones that I find worth mentioning.
+My name is Rocco Georgi and this is my portfolio page.
+It lists a bit of my educational and professional background along with skills and milestones that I find worth mentioning.
-There are also dedicated pages for some [projects][projects] and [events][events].
-You can [hire me as freelancing web technology expert][hireme] (which is part of the reason why this page is in desperate need of an update).
+There are dedicated pages for some [projects][projects] and [events][events].
+You can [hire me as freelancing web technology expert][hireme] (which is part of the reason why this page is always in desperate need of an update).

+**I think staying up-to-date with current technology is an essential duty as a software developer and I try to keep up with it.**

+To evolve as a software developer and consultant I constantly do reasearch and did [presented at a few conferences][events], mostly about JavaScript on mobile devices.
+Some of my writing [was published by others][events] and I conducted several workshops for IT departments and individuals.

+When Node.js came out in 2009 [**I became interested**][nodepost] and I maintained an open source [node.js boilerplate][node-base] (now outdated) for a while.

+Blockchain and DLT technologies have become very interesting to me in 2016 and I am learning as much as I can.

+Hybrid Apps, Ionic, Angular, TypeScript, Cordova and fastlane are my main professional topics currently.

+I live in Frankfurt, Germany.
+I know a little German ... he's sitting <a title="(if you get this, I'll buy you a coffee)">over there</a>.

 ## Background